-This qSOFA score for sepsis criteria calculator evaluates sepsis likelihood in patients with suspected and diagnosed infections in and outside ICU.
+This sepsis qSOFA score calculator evaluates mortality risk in patients with suspected and diagnosed infections, as per 2017 Surviving Sepsis Guidelines.

-How does this qSOFA score calculator for sepsis criteria work?
+How does this sepsis qSOFA score calculator work?

-This quick SOFA score tool predicts adverse outcome in patients that are suspected with sepsis in and outside intensive care units.
+This quick SOFA score tool predicts adverse outcome in patients that are suspected with sepsis outside intensive care units.

-The three items in the qSOFA score calculator for sepsis criteria are:
+The three items in the sepsis qSOFA score calculator are:

-■ New/Worsened Altered Mental Status – assessed through bedside Glasgow coma scale with the 15 points cut off value between abnormal and normal.
+■ Altered Mental Status (GCS <15) – assessed through bedside Glasgow coma scale with the 15 points cut off value between abnormal and normal.

-■ Respiration Rate ≥ 22 breaths per minute – increased respiratory rate.
+■ Respiratory Rate ≥22 breaths per minute – increased respiratory rate.

 The quick sepsis related organ failure assessment replaces the unspecific, insensitive and limiting SIRS definition.
 Standard intervention for sepsis includes fluid resuscitation, antibiotics, source monitoring.

-As a simplified version of SOFA, the score contains only three criteria and modifies the altered mental status item from Glasgow coma scale ≤ 15 to "any new/worsened altered mental status".
-Plus it removes the time constraints of the complete score that requires waiting for laboratory tests.
+As a simplified version of SOFA, the score contains only three criteria and removes the time constraints of the complete score that requires waiting for laboratory tests.

 qSOFA focuses on identifying patients with confirmed or suspected infections who are at risk of developing sepsis, followed by ICU stay of three or more days or mortality.